Ricardo Montenegro: 1990s

 In 1991 Ricardo Montenegro Palomo was named President of CCIES (Chamber of Commerce and Industry of El Salvador) a title he held until 1993.
 During his time as President of CCIES, he also held the Presidency FECAMCO (Federation of Chambers of Commerce of Central America), for the 1992 term.

 Ricardo Montenegro Palomo was part of the Salvadoran delegates that participated in the 1992 Peace Talks at Chapultepec Castle in Mexico City.

 In 1994, during the first months Armando Calderón Sol's presidency, he was named Minister of Treasury of El Salvador.

 Montenegro subsequently became the CEO of UNIFERSA, a large fertilizer company in El Salvador that was formed in 1999 by the merger of three previously existing companies, one of which was SERTESA.

-Post Retirement
+Post-retirement

 After retiring from the private sector, Ricardo Montenegro, has remained active in the community promoting education.
 He was the President of INSAFORP – Salvadoran Institute of Professional Development until December 2023 when INSAFORP closed its operations in El Salvador.